Treaty of Amritsar (1809): Background

 Ranjit Singh (1780-1839) was a Sikh warrior who had been establishing a kingdom in then northern India.
 He had established a capital at Lahore in 1799, proclaimed himself maharajah of the Punjab in 1801 and expanded his territories to such an extent that by 1808 he had control of an area bounded by the Jhelum and Sutlej Rivers.
 The Sikh chiefs of the Malwa region appealed to the British for protection from Singh fearing he would soon absorb them into his kingdom.
 The EIC declined because of the pending rumored invasion from Napoleon and Russia after they had signed the Treaty of Tilsit in 1807.
 They needed Singh as an ally because his kingdom was between Russia and India, serving as an ideal buffer state from an attack.

 Singh accepted the EIC’s invitation to meet EIC diplomat Charles Metcalfe to discuss the possible French Russian invasion.
 After months of negotiations, Singh invaded Malwa to prove to Metcalfe his hold over the region and establish the Yamuna River as his border.
 The EIC responded by sending their troops to the Sutlej River to declare this as their border and force Singh to agree to the treaty.
 However, Singh challenged them, sending his troops across the river facing the EIC troops.

 At this time, Napoleon's forces attacked Spain and seemed very unlikely to attack India.
 Thus, the EIC changed their policy of aggression because they no longer needed Singh for an alliance.
 They submitted a new treaty allowing Singh to retain some his conquests south of the Sutlej in Malwa, but the Sutlej would remain their border.
 Unaware of the changed EIC outlook, Singh concluded it was best not to risk war realizing his relative military weakness and agreed to sign the updated treaty.

 Although the terms of the treaty prevented Singh from any further territorial expansion south of the Sutlej, it permitted him complete freedom of action to the north of it.
 This enabled him to extend his rule over rival Sikh Misls and ultimately expand to areas such as Peshawar, Multan and Kashmir by defeating the Afghan Durrani Empire.
 The unification of these territories aided by his French generals Westernising his armies, formed the Sikh empire that lasted until British subjugation in 1849.

+The factors that led to the Sikh Empire signing the treaty were as follows: